Karachi, Hyderabad latest weather update today

 Today’s Weather Forecast:

-Looking ahead, the forecast for the day predicts a high of 28°C, with a RealFeel® of 28°.
-Karachi is expected to continue basking in sunny and pleasant conditions.
-As night falls, temperatures are forecasted to drop to 13°C, with a RealFeel® of 12° under clear skies.
+Despite the atmospheric challenge, Karachi’s weather forecast for the day predicts a rise in temperature to 27°C, with a RealFeel® of 26°.
+Hazy sunshine dominates the skyline, creating a unique blend of warmth and haziness.
+As night descends, the forecast indicates a mild drop in temperature to 15°C, with a RealFeel® mirroring the same under clear skies.

 Hyderabad, Sindh